 3. Plan everything.

 Planning every aspect of your home business is not only a must, but also builds habits that every home business owner should develop, implement, and maintain.
 The act of business planning is so important because it requires you to analyze each business situation, research and compile data, and make conclusions based mainly on the facts as revealed through the research.
-Business planning also serves a second function, which is having your goals and how you will achieve them, on paper.
+A business plan also serves a second function, which is having your goals and how you will achieve them, on paper.
 You can use the plan that you create both as map to take you from point A to Z and as a yardstick to measure the success of each individual plan or segment within the plan.

 4. Manage money wisely.